Scott Brown (footballer, born April 1985): Wycombe Wanderers

 On 26 July 2016, Brown signed a two-year deal with League Two side Wycombe Wanderers after impressing manager Gareth Ainsworth on a trial basis.
-However he picked up an injury on the opening day of the 2016–17 season and was unable to dislodge Chelsea loanee Jamal Blackman from the starting eleven after returning to fitness.
+However, he picked up an injury on the opening day of the 2016–17 season.
+He was unable to dislodge Chelsea loanee Jamal Blackman from the starting eleven after returning to fitness.
 On 21 November, he joined National League side Eastleigh on a short-term loan.
 He spent a month at Ten Acres as manager Ronnie Moore needed cover for regular custodian Ryan Clarke, who had injured his elbow.
 Back at Wycombe he covered two games for the injured Blackman in December, who was returned to the starting eleven upon his recovery.

-On 9 January 2017, Brown re-joined his former club Cheltenham Town on loan until the end of the 2016–17 season, with the club now lying in the League Two relegation zone.
-He won a place on the EFL team of the week for his "outstanding" performance in a 0–0 draw at Crewe Alexandra on 28 January.
+On 9 January 2017, Brown re-joined his former club, Cheltenham Town, on loan until the end of the 2016–17 season, with the club now lying in the League Two relegation zone.
+He won a place on the EFL Team of the Week for his "outstanding" performance in a 0–0 draw at Crewe Alexandra on 28 January.
 He featured 21 times as Town posted a 21st-place finish, avoiding relegation out of the English Football League by two places and four points; during his time there he managed to go on a run of four consecutive clean sheets, which included a penalty save and man of the match performance against Leyton Orient.
 He came close to signing with Cheltenham permanently but the deal fell through after manager Gary Johnson refused to pay the nominal fee of £5,000.

 With Blackman back at Chelsea, Brown established himself as Wycombe's number one and was an ever-present during the 2017–18 campaign as they secured promotion out of League Two in third-place.
 His departure from Adams Park was announced in May 2018 after he chose to leave the club in search of a move closer to his family in Wolverhampton.